lvgl/lvgl/docs/ROADMAP.md

 ### Others
 - [ ] More grid features.
 E.g. repeat(auto-fill, minmax( <value> px, 1fr))
+- [ ] Named grid cells to allow updating layouts without touching the children (like CSS `grid-template-areas`)
 - [ ] Scene support.
 See [this comment](https://github.com/lvgl/lvgl/issues/2790#issuecomment-965100911)
 - [ ] Circle layout. #2871
 - [ ] Variable binding.
 I.e create properties which can be bound to objects and those obejcts are notified on value change.
 Maybe based on `lv_msg`?